BruceChanJianLe/CPP_SmartPointers/README.md

 - Can delete those copies as much as I want
 - The resources will automatically and safely be destroyed when all copies of pointers are deleted or when it goes out of scope

+**Weak Pointer**
+- Weak pointer is used to prevent circular references
+- Weak pointer goes out of scope when its share pointers gets deleted